I-2-0-8.Accommodations Under Section 504 of the Rehabilitation Act of 1973

 1. Providing Accommodations to Members of the Public

 We presume that individuals with disabilities are capable of conducting business with SSA without an accommodation unless they request an accommodation.
-When a member of the public who has a disability informs us that he or she requires an accommodation, we will make every reasonable effort to meet that need.
-In determining what accommodation to provide an individual, SSA will consider his or her request unless a more effective accommodation exists.
+When a member of the public who has a disability informs us that they require an accommodation, we will make every reasonable effort to meet that need.
+In determining what accommodation to provide an individual, SSA will consider the request unless a more effective accommodation exists.

 Individuals may request one or more accommodations.
 To request an accommodation, an individual may: